robertpagon/apps_skeleton/README.md

-# The Pagons app skeleton
+# The Pagons App Skeleton

 Cookiecutter template for flask web and restful, including blueprints, application factory, and more